thosgood/this-weeks-finds/markdown/201-250/week217.md

 geometry, complex analysis and arithmetic, and it ties together some big ideas in an unexpected way.
 This is how it usually works in number
-theory: cute but goofy puzzles get solved as a side-effect of deep and interesting results related to zeta functions and L-functions - sort of like how the powdered drink "Tang" was invented as a spinoff of going to the moon.
+theory: cute but goofy puzzles get solved as a side-effect of deep and interesting results related to zeta functions and $L$-functions - sort of like how the powdered drink "Tang" was invented as a spinoff of going to the moon.